shiminyiblaise/Myenumerable_ruby/README.md

 In order to run this project you need:

 - Visual Studio Code
-- Ruby installed
+Ruby version: 3.0
 ### Setup

 Clone this repository to your desired folder:

 sh
-  cd module2/LEADER-S-LEADERS-BOARD- folder
+  cd module2
   git clone  https://github.com/shiminyiblaise/Myenumerable_ruby.git